-Where early childhood development complexes have been established, this Service is now integrating with other services to children to promote better development in all areas.
+Where early childhood development programmes have been established, this Service is now integrating with other services to children to promote better development in all areas.

-Medical officers support teachers and health professionals working in infant welfare centres, pre-school centres, early childhood development complexes, and schools, and provide a consultative service where this is needed.
-In 1977, they offered a support medical examination to children attending subsidised pre-schools in the year before beginning school and examined 42,671 children under this scheme, while a further group of children were examined by medical officers employed by Prahran and Melbourne City Councils.
+Medical officers support teachers and health professionals working in infant welfare centres, pre-school centres, early childhood development programmes, schools, and other educational facilities, and provide a consultative service where this is needed.
+In 1978, they offered a support medical examination to children attending subsidised pre-schools in the year before beginning school and examined 41,673 children under this scheme, while a further group of children were examined by medical officers employed by Prahran and Melbourne City Councils.

 Examinations at the school were performed by both school nurses and medical officers.
-A total of 33,639 children received a standard examination with preference being given to children who had not been examined at the pre-school centre and 106,401 children had routine vision examinations.
+A total of 31,053 children received a standard examination with preference being given to children who had not been examined at the pre-school centre and 142,000 children had routine vision examinations.
 In addition, many children were reviewed for previously detected disability to ensure that they were being protected from handicap, and referrals were taken from teachers.
-Special services were provided to children with handicap; thus, all children enrolled during the year at 23 special schools for the intellectually handicapped and at 16 special developmental schools as well as children recognised as partially sighted or requiring special education for deafness had a full medical assessment in collaboration with psychologists and teachers in order to determine the best educational programme for them.
+Special services were provided to children with handicaps; thus, all children enrolled during the year at 23 special schools for the intellectually handicapped and at 16 special developmental schools, as well as children recognised as partially sighted (190) or requiring special education for deafness (393), had a full medical assessment in collaboration with psychologists and teachers in order to determine the best educational programme for them.

 School nurses played an increasing part in the examination of school children and many have now been educated to perform standard examinations.
-Where they are employed with the aid of Commonwealth Government funds, they are expected to spend an increasing amount of time in schools working with teachers and parents to support them in helping children with disability and to promote healthier living.
+Where they are employed with the aid of Commonwealth Government funds, they are expected to spend an increasing amount of time in schools working with teachers and parents to support them in helping children with disabilities and to promote healthier living.